AdaCore/spark2014/docs/lrm/source/exceptions.rst

 .. _tu-raise_statements-03:

-3. A ``raise_statement`` introduces an obligation to prove that the statement will not be executed, much like the proof obligation associated with
+3. A ``raise_statement`` introduces an obligation to prove that the statement will not be executed, much like the verification condition associated with

        ``pragma Assert (False);``

-   [In other words, the proof obligations introduced for a raise statement are the same as those introduced for a runtime check which fails unconditionally.]
+   [In other words, the verification conditions introduced for a raise statement are the same as those introduced for a runtime check which fails unconditionally.]